singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

  - Access control can be *uniform* or *fine-grained*
  - Object versioning and retention policy also supported.
  - A regional Google Cloud Storage is cheaper.
+ - **Cloud Storage Connector** : This allows data to be directly accessed from Cloud Storage
  - Types of storage:
 	 - Standard (accessed frequently)
 	 - Nearline (accessed once a month)